PATHoBot: A Robot for Glasshouse Crop Phenotyping and Intervention: Acknowledgements

 \subsection{Sensor Array Design}

-As shown by~\cite{sa2016deepfruits}, employing multi-modal information improves crop detection results, in particular fusing RGB and NIR information for sweet pepper detection.
-Furthermore, depth or 3D information is useful for fruit size estimation and to distinguish between elements in the scene (e.g. crop and leaves).
+As shown by~\cite{sa2016deepfruits}, multi-modal information improves crop detection results, in particular fusing RGB and NIR information for sweet pepper detection.
+Furthermore, depth information is useful for fruit size estimation and to distinguish between elements in the scene (e.g. crop and leaves).

 To obtain RGB, NIR, and depth information we chose to use the \textit{Intel RealSense D435i} cameras, as it uses NIR images to estimate stereo depth which can be registered to RGB images.
 Due to the abundance of texture in the scene the camera IR projector is not required.